-Solar panels come in different types.
-Each type with its unique set of advantages and maybe, disadvantages.
+There are three main different types of solar panels.
+Each type has its own unique set of advantages and, maybe, disadvantages.

 The boron layer provides the positive charge, the phosphorus layer provides the negative charge, and the silicon wafer acts as the semiconductor.